 44.1kHz vs 192kHz (David and Goliath)

-Here is a link to some very compelling scientific data concerning audio sample and bit rates.
-The short news flash is that frequencies above 44.1Khz typically introduce distortion passed down to audible frequencies (intermodulation) from ultrasonic inaudible frequencies (the stuff beyond your hearing range) because audio equipment usually has no way of reproducing that content (and even if it did, you cannot under any circumstances hear it).
+Alright friends, a little further down the page is a link to some very compelling scientific data concerning audio sample and bit rates.
+In a nutshell, frequencies above 44.1Khz typically introduce distortion passed down to audible frequencies (intermodulation) from ultrasonic inaudible frequencies (the stuff beyond your hearing range) because audio equipment usually has no way of reproducing that content (and even if it did, you cannot under any circumstances hear it).
 “Ultrasonic content is never a benefit, and on plenty of systems it will audibly hurt fidelity.”
 I especially appreciate the distinction the article makes about why 24-bit audio is helpful during recording, mixing, and mastering but not so important in the final two-track master file.
 There are even some audio tests you can run to determine if intermodulation is coloring your subjective perspective.

 I have elected to work at 44.1k because

 - It allows me to run much bigger mixing and mastering sessions in my DAW,

 - I’m convinced by scientific evidence that there is no benefit to working at higher rates,

 - I’m exceedingly happy with the sound already,

 - My final results don’t suffer from the artifacts that occur when down-converting from higher sample rates to reach the end target rate.

 I have personally conducted A/B tests of my own and can promise that a track fully produced at 44.1KHz sounds noticeably better than one produced at a higher sample rate and down-converted to 44.1KHz for CD or MP3 distribution even using the best possible conversion algorithm.